 Perpetual Education is a new tech bootcamp for people interested in learning the skills needed for a career as a web developer, UX/UI designer, product manager, or other web design related role.
 While a general interest in tech is recommended, most Perpetual Education students start from scratch.

 While Perpetual Education is part-time, classes still meet 6 days per week.
 Our program is flexible, with only 2-4 hours of group sessions and 1-on-1 sessions that can be scheduled as needed.
-Like Perpetual Education, we offer an income share agreement so students pay 9% of their first year salary after landing a job.
+Like Perpetual Education, we offer an income share agreement so fellows only pay after landing a job.
 We never require any upfront payments.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 mentoring.
 Fellows in our program have seen their interview scores double and their application response rates triple.
 On average, fellows land a job in only 3-5 months.
 If you are interested in optimizing your job search by working with any one of our mentors, join Pathrise.